hoffman-good

 Reinventing The Wall of Sound The Right Way

 This is the kind of record that makes you sit up and take notice.
 It’s classic 10cc everything-but-the-kitchen-sink “Wall of Sound” sound (minus the Phil Spector distortion), the kind big speaker guys like me live for.
-Supertramp, Yes, Ambrosia, Blood, Sweat and Tears, Zeppelin, Bowie — to this day I’m a sucker for that Cinerama soundstage these bands like to play on.
+Supertramp, Yes, Ambrosia, Blood, Sweat and Tears, Zeppelin, Bowie — to this day I’m a sucker for that Cinerama-size soundstage these bands like to play on.
 It’s one of the reasons I am a proud owner of the Legacy Whisper speaker system, complete with its eight fifteen inch woofer driver complement.
-You need that kind of piston power to produce The Really Big Sound with Super Low Distortion at Really High Levels.
+You need that kind of piston power to produce The Really Big Sound with Super Low Distortion at Very High Levels.
 The louder the better.
 (We have a pair of highly modified Focuses set up in our listening room as well.
 Three twelves per channel moves a fair amount of air too.)

 (more…)